 Leedahl has been the recipient of a number of national and international Fellowships.
 In 2009 she was a Fellow at Fundacion Valparaiso, in Mojacar, Almeria, Spain.
 In 2006 she was awarded both the Wallace Stegner Grant for the Arts (Eastend, SK) and a Fellowship to attend the Hambidge Center for Creative Arts and Sciences in Georgia (US).
 In 2004 she was a Fellow at the Hawthornden Castle International Retreat for Writers (Scotland), and in 2002/2003 she was one of five Canadian writers selected for the Canada-Mexico Writing/Photography Exchange in Mérida (Mexico) and Banff.

 Other career highlights include participation in the Labrador Creative Writing Festival, and having her children's book, The Bone Talker selected for a White Ravens designation and publication in Braille.
 She has thrice been shortlisted for the National CBC Radio Literary Awards (Poetry Category).

-Asid from writing, Leedahl enjoys long distance running and swimming, hiking, gardening, and playing piano and guitar.
+Asid from writing, Leedahl enjoys long distance running, hiking, gardening, and playing piano and guitar.
 She is the parent of two adult children, Taylor Leedahl (also a writer) and Logan Leedahl.
 The Saskatchewan-born and raised writer now lives in Ladysmith on Vancouver Island.